Sign-SZPO: Provable Preference-based Reinforcement Learning with an Unknown Link Function: Proof of Theorem

 \end{lemma} The proof of Lemma~\ref{lemma:negtive-drift} is deferred.
 With its help, we can obtain the following drift upper bound:

-Then, it suffices to bound the error $D_2$ that uses panelists' feedback to estimate the sign of the value function difference.
-The following lemma characterizes this error and implies that it will not be larger than the negative drift except for some additional positive terms that can be made small if the number of batches $N$ increases and the perturbation distance $\mu$ is chosen properly. \begin{lemma} For \texttt{ZSPO}, conditioned on the information filtration $\gF_t$ of any time $t$, the panelists' error term $D_1$ can be upper bounded as follows:
+Then, it suffices to bound the error $D_2$ that uses preference feedback to estimate the sign of the value function difference.
+The following lemma characterizes this error and implies that it will not be larger than the negative drift except for some additional positive terms that can be made small if the number of batches $N$ increases and the perturbation distance $\mu$ is chosen properly. \begin{lemma} For \texttt{Sign-SZPO}, conditioned on the information filtration $\gF_t$ of any time $t$, the preference error term $D_2$ can be upper bounded as follows:

 \end{lemma} With the help of both Lemma~\ref{lemma:negtive-drift} and Lemma~\ref{lemma:sign-error}, we can derive the drift upper bound as follows:

 Let $c_0 = (1-e^{-1})\sqrt{2/\pi} > 0$ be the coefficient of the negative drift, and we have: